sundansx/pyMiner/README.md

 - Add thread to monitor the ethminer application for activity and presence.  requests module to ethminer web interface?

 # Changelog:
+- v1.3.5
+    - Fixed bug with writing game list and using it shortly after.
+    - Added "open game files" that will open your excludelist.txt and gamelist.txt in your system text editor (notepad on most) for inspection
 - v1.3.4
     - Added an exclusion list.
 This can be added to manually or it can be added to by pressing the exclude button on the interface while the detected app is active.
     - Added nbminer.
 Just add nbminer exe in the APP_PATH and it will be detected.  (note:  nbminer will not run in watchdog mode, it is turned off)